jonas054/dupfind/README.md

 are read into memory and all white space and comments are removed from the text.
 The comment removal works for all programming languages that use either `/* ... */`, `// ...` or `# ...` as comments.
-This means that C, C++, C#, Java, and similar languages are fylly supported.
+This means that C, C++, C#, Java, and similar languages are fully supported.
 Perl, Ruby, and Python are mostly supported, but they also have other comment syntax that is not handled.
 Lisp and SQL and not supported when it comes to comments.